 What is essential to weight loss?
 A lot of people will tell you to just diet and exercise to succeed after bariatric surgery, but there’s so much more to it.
 To lose weight in the long term requires you to change mentally and physically.
 You need to recognize what your body and mind need.
 And this is where our guide comes in.

 This article will help you restructure your life to balance diet and exercise with proper vitamins and therapy for lifetime success.

 Because of malabsorption in gastric bypass and duodenal switch, patients have to rely on certain vitamins and supplements to stay healthy, including:

 - Bariatric Multivitamins (soft chew, chewable, capsules, and liquid vitamins)

 Mental Health After Bariatric Surgery

-More research, according to Tindle’s team, is needed to understand why bariatric surgery patients show an increased suicide risk.
-If there are pre-surgery characteristics connected to a higher risk, then some suicides might be prevented by more careful monitoring and treatment, the researchers say.
+According to Tindle’s team, more studies are needed to understand why bariatric surgery patients show an increased suicide risk.
+If there are characteristics connected to a higher risk, some suicides might be prevented by more careful monitoring and treatment.

 Many patients think that after surgery, they will be relieved of depression, anxiety, and other issues, but this is not always true.
 While patients can be physically healthier, surgeons normally express caution that the patient’s psychological health will often remain unchanged.
 Patients who find themselves depressed before surgery are often advised to see therapists regularly after surgery.

 If you or a loved one need help, please get in touch with the National Suicide Prevention Lifeline for the right health care.
 Otherwise, speak to a medical advisor or visit a local medical center for help.
 Mental health is just as important to weight loss as other health problems like sleep apnea and type 2 diabetes.